InspiraSpace/.github/CONTRIBUTING.md

-# Contribution Guidelines
+# Contributing to Inspiraspace

-Thank you for considering contributing to the Inspiraspace project!
-We welcome your input and collaboration to make this online art marketplace even better.
-By following these guidelines, you can help us maintain a consistent and productive contribution process.
+Thank you for your interest in contributing to Inspiraspace!
+We appreciate your time and effort in helping us create a vibrant online art marketplace.
+By following these guidelines, you can ensure a smooth and effective contribution process.

 ## Table of Contents